oracle-livelabs/developer/ai-optimizer/RAG/RAG.md

-# Title of the Lab
+# Using Retrieval Augmented Generation

 ## Introduction

 *Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...

-Estimated Lab Time: -- minutes
+Estimated Time: -- minutes

 ### About <Product/Technology> (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
 Keep this section fairly concise.
 If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.